 On July 3rd, 2023, the Pantheon started to charge tourists a nominal €5 fee to enter the spectacular temple.

-Second, the official sites are not much better: for example the official Pantheon website (pantheonroma.com) doesn’t sell the basic tickets, but instead tries to flog you audio guides etc. for more money.
 According to the New York Times, some of these tours don’t even include the basic ticket!

 At Rome Vacation Tips, however, we are happy to reveal exactly how to buy official tickets to the Pantheon.
+Read on:

-Note before you start: we are hearing reports that the official Pantheon website does not accept some non-European credit and debit cards.
+Before you start: we are hearing reports that the official Pantheon website does not accept some non-European credit and debit cards.
 If you have time, open a Wise account and start up a euro balance, which will allow you to use your Wise debit card on the site (we have tested this with success).

 The site has recently added a PayPal option too should you not be able to get your card to work.